-A major theme of the consultation was that the additional infrastructure needs arising because of housing and other forms of new development must be addressed and at the earliest opportunity.
+- 72. A major theme of the consultation was that the additional infrastructure needs arising because of housing and other forms of new development must be addressed and at the earliest opportunity. - 73.
 The town continues to be the location for development, much of it potentially large scale, and that the infrastructure, whether that be roads, schools, medical facilities, public transport provision or any of the range of needs new development can bring, are not being addressed, and maintained, in a timely, long-term or coordinated manner.
-It is imperative that development provides suitable infrastructure to cater for both immediate and further needs.

-\ https://www.gov.uk/guidance/definitions-of-general-housing-terms

-Community consultation highlighted the issue of infrastructure.
-A significant proportion of the community feel that much of the development that has taken place has been piecemeal, and inadequate consideration has been given to any infrastructure requirements arising and their future maintenance.
-Examples include the redevelopment of the old Dronfield School Gosforth Site with residential dwellings and sports facilities.
-Due to inadequate consideration of parking provisions, regular complaints are received on match days about the estate being overcrowded with parked cars.
-Similarly, in 2014 a development comprising one detached dwelling and 4 apartments was approved at 355 Chesterfield Road, with the parking provision deemed to be adequate.
-However, it has subsequently emerged that some of the occupants are now parking on Chesterfield Road and its verges, which is creating visibility issues for other road users.
-Very little consideration has been given to the availability of public transport and particularly bus services in Dronfield and Coal Aston, which have reduced steadily over recent years.
-Because much of the development that has been approved in recent vears has been below the threshold for developer contributions to be required, investment in local infrastructure has been minimal.
-This is despite the fact that several smaller scale developments can have a substantial cumulative impact on the demand for services.

-To ensure that future housing development is supported by an appropriate level of infrastructure, proposals will be assessed against the criteria in Policy HOU4, and other relevant policies in the Plan.
-It provides further detail to accompany relevant emerging planning policy in the Local Plan.
+It is imperative that development provide suitable infrastructure to cater for both immediate and further needs. - 74.
+Much of the development that has taken place has been piecemeal and inadequate consideration has not been given to any infrastructure requirements arising and their future maintenance.
+This has resulted in poorer developments for everyone - developers, occupiers and the wider community. - 75.
+To ensure this, proposals will be assessed against the criteria in Policy HOU4, and other relevant policies in the Plan.
+It provides further detail to accompany relevant emerging planning policy in the Local Plan. - 76.
 All development should be assessed for the impact it has on the local community and area; and all new development should provide suitable infrastructure to cater for both immediate and future needs, whether that be roads, schools, health or any other of the range of needs new development can bring.
 They must also give consideration to the maintenance implications of any proposals.

-POLICY HOU4: INFRASTRUCTURE FOR NEW HOUSING AND OTHER FORMS OF DEVELOPMENT
+■ POLICY HOU4: INFRASTRUCTURE FOR NEW HOUSING AND OTHER FORMS OF DEVELOPMENT

 Any identified additional infrastructure needs arising as a result of proposed new development must be addressed before planning approval is granted.
 Approvals will be conditioned so that, where necessary, infrastructure is in place preferably prior to development taking place, but, at a minimum, at appropriate times in the phasing of the development.
-In particular, development proposals will be assessed against the following: a) site access and the need for any additional road capacity, car parking and public transport provision; b) new infrastructure to ensure the development is accessible by foot, cycle and people with mobility impairment and that connections are made to link with existing walking and cycling routes;
+In particular, development proposals will be assessed against the following: a). site access and the need for any additional road capacity, car parking and public transport provision; b). new infrastructure to ensure the development is accessible by foot, cycle and people with mobility impairment and that connections are made to link with existing walking and cycling routes;

-c) the need for any additional capacity in local services in particular health and schools; d) any recreational open space provision required in the proposed development should be central to the development, fully integrated and suitably overlooked by adjacent properties;

-e) where relevant, proposals should include measures for future maintenance of open spaces, hard and soft landscaping and other public areas and facilities; f) the inclusion of appropriate and adequate lighting; and g) suitable capacity in local infrastructure including power supply, sewerage and drainage.
+- c).the need for any additional capacity in local services in particular health and schools: - d). any recreational open space provision required in the proposed development should be central to the development, fully integrated and suitably overlooked by adjacent properties: - e). where relevant, proposals should include measures for future maintenance of open spaces, hard and soft landscaping and other public areas and facilities; - f). the inclusion of appropriate and adequate lighting; and - g). suitable capacity in local infrastructure including power supply, sewerage and drainage.